- In the News

 - Advising owners or real property with respect to landlord/tenant issues

-Be advised that under federal law marijuana is recognized as a Schedule 1 drug and therefore it is illegal under federal law to possess and sell marijuana.
+Marijuana, exclusive of hemp, is recognized as a Schedule 1 drug.
+As such, it is illegal under federal law to possess and sell marijuana.
 The Professional Rules of Conduct preclude a lawyer from counseling a client to engage, or assist a client, in conduct that violates the law; however, a lawyer may discuss the legal consequences of any proposed course of conduct with a client and may counsel or assist a client to make a good faith effort to determine the validity, scope, or meaning or application of the law.
-Under federal law certain financial transactions connected to unlawful activity may be illegal.
+Under federal law, certain financial transactions connected to unlawful activity may be illegal.
 This includes transferring monetary instruments or funds with the intent to promote the carrying on of specified unlawful activity, including the manufacture, importation, sale or distribution of a controlled substance.

-With respect to our Oklahoma clients, the Oklahoma Bar Association is currently reviewing how rules will apply to legal work that necessarily arises due to the new Statute.
-As Oklahoma has recently approved the sale of medical marijuana, we will agree to represent you with medical marijuana services in pursuit of your licenses as long as you and your medical marijuana businesses strictly comply with Oklahoma’s laws and regulations regarding medical marijuana.
+With respect to our Oklahoma clients, the Oklahoma Bar Association has adopted rules which will apply to legal work that necessarily arises in connection with the legalization of medical marijuana which permits lawyers to represent clients in the cannabis business as long as the client is in compliance with state law.
+Hall Estill will agree to provide medical marijuana services in pursuit of state licenses provided the medical marijuana business strictly complies with Oklahoma laws and regulations regarding the production and sale of medical marijuana.